-I recently edited a long document whose original author capitalized words rather liberally.
-To speed up the process, I needed an automated way to locate each of these words so I could make a decision whether the capitalization was appropriate.
+I recently edited a long document whose original author capitalized way too many words.
+I needed to fix it.
+To speed up the process, I needed a way to find capitalized words in Word–all of them, and automatically.
+Then I could make a decision whether the capitalization was appropriate.

 It’s easier than it sounds.

-In Word, do an advanced search (Word 2010; a plain search will do in 2007 and earlier), click the “More” button, check the box labeled Use wildcards, and enter this regular expression:
+In Word, do an advanced find (in Word 2010 or 2013; a plain search will do in 2007 and earlier).
+You can find it by navigating to Home, then Find, and hitting the drop-down arrow.
+If you’re like me, you may find it easier to just hit <CTRL-H>.
+To remember this powerful keyboard shortcut, think of “hunt” instead of “find.”
+Next, click the “More” button, check the box labeled Use wildcards, and enter this regular expression:

-This expression searches for any capital letter followed by two or more lowercase letters.
-You can then cycle through one at a time, or use the Reading Highlight button to just highlight them.
+What the regular expression does is search for any capital letter followed by two or more lowercase letters.
+You can then cycle through one at a time using the Find Next button, or you can just highlight them.
+To highlight, click on the Find tab, then click Reading Highlight, then click Highlight All.

-This saved me a lot of time.
-The document had several problems, and I found it helpful to zero in on one problem at a time and fix that, in order to keep from getting overwhelmed by the sheer number of problems and pages.
+In the case of the document that made me want to learn how to do this, it saved me a lot of time to use the Highlight All option.
+The document had several problems, and I found it helpful to zero in on one problem at a time and fix it.
+Otherwise the sheer number of problems and pages was just too much.